What to expect after getting a tooth pulled

 It is important to resume your normal dental routine after 24 hours.
 This should include brushing and flossing your teeth at least once a day.
 This will speed healing and help keep your mouth fresh and clean.

 After a few days you will feel fine and can resume your normal activities.
-If you have heavy bleeding, severe pain, continued swelling for two to three days, or a reaction to the medication, call the office immediately at Rancho Cucamonga Office Phone Number 909-581-7761.
+If you have heavy bleeding, severe pain, continued swelling for two to three days, or a reaction to the medication, call your office location immediately.

 The removal of many teeth at one time is quite different than the extraction of one or two teeth.
 Because the bone must be shaped and smoothed prior to the insertion of a denture, the following conditions may occur (all of which are considered normal):